 4. Spread some of the ricotta-vegetable mixture over the noodles followed by some marinara sauce.
 Repeat until you have used up all of the luscious ingredients.

-5. Sprinkle the Parmesan or cheddar on top and set the slow-cooker on high for 2 hours (or 4 hours on low).
-I found mine was done at about 1 hour and 40 minutes.
+5. Sprinkle the Parmesan or cheddar on top and set the slow-cooker on low for 1.5- 2 hours.

 Have you ever tried making Lasagna in a slow-cooker?